Frequently Asked Questions

 If you come from a SEPA country and you have an IBAN, then this is sufficient for applying for our services.
 If not, then you need to apply for a bank account first.
 You need a BSN (citizen service number) for the application.

-How do I apply for a BSN (citizen service number)?
+How do I apply for a BSN (social security number)?

-When you register with a municipality, you will automatically receive a citizen service number.
+When you register with a municipality, you will automatically receive a social security number.
 For more information about BSN, you can check the website of the Dutch Government.

 What is IBAN?

 Why do I need an IBAN bank account number?

 All Media & Communication-related suppliers in the Netherlands require a valid IBAN bank account.
 PartnerPete can arrange Water, Electricity and Gas by invoice.
 However, most of our customers choose to use their IBAN bank account, so they automatically get direct debited from the suppliers they use.

 Why is my preferred utility or home service provider not available via PartnerPete?

 PartnerPete works with a selection of suppliers that suit our expat clients best, this eliminates some providers.
 PartnerPete selects on flexible contracts where possible, sharp rates, fast delivery times, no Dutch phone menu’s and other for expat relevant criteria.

 We can imagine that reading (and finding) your Dutch meters is quite a challenge.
 That’s why PartnerPete made a clear guide on how to read your meters.